8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221015/content.md

 ## Closing M1 Finance

 Main M1 Finance Pie was down almost 40 percent, so, not contributing more there yet.
 Wish M1 Finance allowed for limit orders.
-Further, with their first round of buys could happen after the first 30 minutes of the market being open; without paying for it.
+Further, just rechecked something I thought I checked before which is part of the way they make money is through [payment for order flow](https://en.m.wikipedia.org/wiki/Payment_for_order_flow), which I don’t appreciate.

-Basically more reasons for me to preference Vanguard or similar over M1 Finance.
+This gets a bit dicey though.
+According to the Wikipedia article linked above and as of today, Vanguard also does payment for order flow, however, according to [their own documentation](https://investor.vanguard.com/investor-resources-education/article/payment-for-order-flow-what-you-need-to-know), Vanguard doesn’t do payment for order flow.
+Meanwhile, the most reputable source I could find for M1 Finance on the matter was their [Wikipedia page](https://en.m.wikipedia.org/wiki/M1_Finance), which states they accept payment for order flow.

 ## Update on the dip